change IP Address

 Websites will see the IP address of the last node in the chain, called the Exit Node.

 Tor is free but has drawbacks.
-It’s relatively slow and only really suited for basic web browsing.
+It’s extremely slow and only really suited for basic web browsing.
 Tor’s anonymity means it is often associated with illicit activity and the dark web, so even though it’s not illegal, using it might draw unwanted attention from your ISP and possibly even law enforcement.
 Those entities can’t see what you do while connected to Tor, but they can see that you are connected to Tor nodes.

 4. Unplug your modem